Nryder1102/Nryder1102/readme.md

-# Welcome to my page
+# Welcome to my page!
+My name is Morgan Precanico
 If you're looking for my most complete projects, you'll find my ongoing senior capstone in Senior Capstone v2

 If you're looking for more samples of what I've done in Unity, that would be in the Unity repository